 - Use a soft-bristled brush.
 Using a soft bristle brush is recommended since you won’t damage the exterior of your travel trailer.
 Get a brush that has an extendable handle for those hard to reach places.

 - For a rubber-roof use a cleaner that will help protect the roof from the sun.

-- Keep your slide out running smoothly by using slide-out lubricant.
+- Keep your slide out running smoothly by using a slide-out lubricant.

 - After you have completely wash your travel trailer let it dry fully.

 - Apply a coat of wax to all exterior surfaces.
 Don’t wax in direct sunlight and only do it after the surface of your travel trailer has cooled.

 One of the questions I see often asked is if you should power wash your travel trailer?
 In our opinion, you should not, since a power washer is typically too hard on many of the seals and surfaces on a travel trailer.
 About the only place, we would use a power washer would be a rubber roof and even then with extreme caution, and the tires.